GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 GPTQ Algorithmlink image 26

-Step 1: Arbitrary order informationlink image 27
+Step 1: Arbitrary Order Informationlink image 27

-Step 2: Lazy batch updateslink image 28
+Step 2: Lazy Batch Updateslink image 28

-Step 3: Cholesky reformulationlink image 29
+Step 3: Cholesky Refactorizationlink image 29

 GPTQ Resultslink image 30